javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 alert(*!*user.name*/!*); // 'Pete', changes are seen from the "user" reference
 ```

-The example above demonstrates that there is only one object.
-As if we had a cabinet with two keys and used one of them (`admin`) to get into it.
+It's just as if we had a cabinet with two keys and used one of them (`admin`) to get into it.
 Then, if we later use another key (`user`) we can see changes.

 ## Comparison by reference

-The equality `==` and strict equality `===` operators for objects work exactly the same.

-**Two objects are equal only if they are the same object.**
+Two objects are equal only if they are the same object.

-Here two variables reference the same object, thus they are equal:
+For instance, here `a` and `b` reference the same object, thus they are equal:

 ```js run
 let a = {};